Dog Adoption Day - project of fourth graders Venture By Galit Zamler

 Last Friday morning there was a charming and a very forthright meeting - where students reached decisions to approve the ideas of Ronni.

-6 Students want to promote the idea of a Dog Adoption Day
+6 Students want to promote the idea of finding a warm home for dogs.

 5 Students want to promote the idea of establishing an outdoor dining area